CosmoLike/cocoa/README.md

 - [Polychord](https://github.com/PolyChord/PolyChordLite) is a sampler code developed by Dr. Will Handley, Prof. Lasenby, and Prof. M. Hobson

 By no means, we want to discourage people from cloning code from their original repositories.
 We've included these codes as compressed [xz file format](https://tukaani.org/xz/format.html) in our repository for convenience in the initial development.
 The work of those authors is extraordinary, and they must be properly cited.
-Once all Cocoa's submodules go public, we intend to replace these files by clones to their original repositories.
-The same applies to all the data products and auxiliary packages we use.

 # Installation of cocoa required packages

+Cosmolike and the interface between Cosmolike and Cocoa requires many packages to be installed, including [GSL](https://www.gnu.org/software/gsl/), [FFTW](https://www.fftw.org), [Armadillo](http://arma.sourceforge.net) and [Boost](https://www.boost.org).
+The plethora of GCC, Python, and package versions, each one with different bugs and regressions, can make the installation of any big code to be pure agony, especially given that CAMB, CLASS, Cosmolike, and Planck likelihood involves Fortran, C, C++, and Python languages.
+We try to simplify this process by offering a few installation options on Linux and macOS.

 ### Via Conda (best for Linux)

-A simple way to install most prerequisites is via Conda environment.
-Assuming that the user had previously installed Minicoda/Anaconda, the first step is to type the following commands to create the cocoa Conda environment.
+A simple way to install most prerequisites is via the Conda environment.
+Cocoa's internal scripts will then install any remaining missing packages when compiling the base code.
+Assuming that the user had previously installed Minicoda (or Anaconda), the first step is to type the following commands to create the cocoa Conda environment.

     $ conda create --name cocoa python=3.7 --quiet --yes